Please click on a Subject header to view documents about those topics.

 Implementation

-Children are introduced to Spanish in KS2 and children receive a 30-minute lesson every week.
+Children are introduced to Spanish in Year 3 and children receive a 30-minute lesson every week.
 We use the Primary Languages Network (https://primarylanguages.network/premium-plus) to support our teaching and learning of Spanish.
-This is supplemented through the use of spoken Spanish in the classroom beyond the timetabled lesson, which includes its use to give basic instructions and refer to familiar objects in the classroom.
+This is supplemented through the use of spoken Spanish in the classroom beyond the timetabled lesson, which includes its use to give basic instructions, answer the register and refer to familiar objects in the classroom.
 This enables the children to develop early language acquisition skills that facilitate their understanding of the patterns of language and how these differ from, or are similar to, English.

 Lessons across the Key Stage support the skills of speaking, listening, reading and writing: